DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 This is the original form of the k-armed bandit problem, so named by analogy to a slot machine, or “one-armed bandit,” except that it has k levers instead of one.
-Each action selection is like a play of one of the slot machine’s levers, and the rewards are the payo↵s for hitting the jackpot.
-Through repeated action selections you are to maximize your winnings by concentrating your actions on the best levers"
+Each action selection is like a play of one of the slot machine’s levers, and the rewards are the payo↵s for hitting the jackpot. **Through repeated action selections you are to maximize your winnings by concentrating your actions on the best levers**"

 Now, below there is simple simulation of k-armed problem with only 3 slot machines.
 The point of that simulation is to show what is the immediate reward (points) that the agent can get by using a specific machine.
+Eeach slot machine generates samples from a given true distribution.

 ![image](/images/k-armed-show.gif)

-And here there is summary of the simulation from the above animation.
-Have a look on the real distribution of points the agent can get from each machine.
+In the simulation above there are 3 levers (3-armed bandit problem): one on the left, one in the middle and one on the right.
+Each lever corresponds to one action type, let's say: 0 (left lever), 1 (middle lever) and 2 (right lever).

+Selecting one of three levers is equvalent to taking one of three actions.
+In the simulation above there were 30 actions taken in total: action 0 x10, action 1 x10 and action 2 x10.

+Each of three actions has an expected or mean reward given that the action is selected.
+This is called **value of the action**.
+In the simulation we kwnow this expected reward as value of reward is generated from known distribtion.
+A summary given blow shows known distribution for each lever (each action).

 ![image](/images/k-armed-show-summary.png)

 ### Why armed problem helps us in decision making problem?